Skip to main content

 9. Have the people closest to you expressed concern over changes they’ve seen in your behavior or physical appearance?

-If you have selected “A.) Yes” to any of these questions you could be struggling with a fentanyl addiction.
-You should find a healthcare professional who can provide you with a proper diagnosis and the best treatment options for your needs.
+If you have selected answer "A" to any of the questions above, you could be struggling with a fentanyl addiction.
+A healthcare professional can provide you with a proper diagnosis and suggest the best treatment options for your needs.
 Call our team today to learn how we can help.

 Back to top